bitwalker/libcluster/README.md

 You have three choices with regards to cluster management.
 You can use the built-in Erlang tooling for connecting nodes, by setting `strategy: Cluster.Strategy.Epmd` in the config.
-If set to `Cluster.Strategy.Gossip` it will make use of the multicase gossip protocol to dynamically form a cluster.
+If set to `Cluster.Strategy.Gossip` it will make use of the multicast gossip protocol to dynamically form a cluster.
 If set to `Cluster.Strategy.Kubernetes`, it will use the Kubernetes API to query endpoints based on a basename and label selector, using the token and namespace injected into every pod; once it has a list of endpoints, it uses that list to form a cluster, and keep it up to date.